 The individual California State Colleges were brought together as a system by the Donahoe Higher Education Act of 1960.
 In 1972, the system became The California State University and Colleges and in 1982, the system became The California State University.
-Today the campuses of the CSU include comprehensive and polytechnic universities and, since July 1995, the California Maritime Academy, a specialized campus.
+Today the campuses of the CSU include comprehensive and polytechnic universities and, since July 1995, the California State University Maritime Academy, a specialized campus.

 The oldest campus - San José State University - was founded in 1857 and became the first institution of public higher education in California.
 The newest campus - California State University, Channel Islands - opened in fall 2002, with freshmen arriving in fall 2003.

 1857-71 - Weekly Normal School (a training school for elementary teachers) established by San Francisco Board of Education; became California State Normal School in 1862, the first institution of higher education established by the State.
 Under the jurisdiction of the State Board of Education, this institution was moved to San Jose in 1871 and today is San Jose State University.

 1887-99 - State Normal Schools established at Chico (1887), San Diego (1897) and San Francisco (1899).